wkromrei/challenge-4/README.md

 # Challenge 4: My Personal Blog
 This is a webpage that takes inputs on one page and renders blog entries on a seperate page.
 The second page includes a backbutton, a button that changes light styling, and a link to my github in the footer.
-Formatting the Javascript to pull and parse an array from local storage was a challengin task.
+Formatting the Javascript to pull and parse an array from local storage was a challenging task.
 Buttons were the easiest.

 ## Installation
 url: https://wkromrei.github.io/challenge-4/